Hercules Robinson, 1st Baron Rosmead: Service in St Kitts and Hong Kong

 Subsequently, Robinson was appointed lieutenant-governor of Saint Kitts on 6 November 1855, serving until 1859.
-On 17 June 1859, at age of 35 Robinson was appointed as Governor of Hong Kong, the youngest in Hong Kong colonial history, as which he served until March 1865.
+On 17 June 1859, aged 35 Robinson was appointed as Governor of Hong Kong, the youngest in Hong Kong colonial history, as which he served until March 1865.
 On 28 June 1859, he was knighted in recognition of his services for introducing coolie labour into the territory.

 During his tenure, Robinson secured the control of the Kowloon Peninsula from the Imperial Chinese Government, thus expanding the size of the territory.
 Up to this point, the Colony of Hong Kong only consisted of Hong Kong Island.
 Also, Robinson ordered the construction of the Pokfulam Reservoir, which would provide a steady supply of water for Hong Kong people for years to come.
 Robinson was also credited with establishing Towngas, the territory's premier gas provider (a position it still holds today), for lighting the streets.

 During Robertson's administration, HSBC, along with Standard Chartered, were established in Hong Kong.
 Both were given the responsibility to print banknotes on the behalf of the Government, a responsibility both banks still hold today.